labujaber1/LitRevResourceMVP/README.md

 a distinct sql query.
 They will therefore always be different for each assignment and can be changed by editing resources.

-In the assignment main page a search function is included to search for a specific id number or a selection of resources by category.
+In the assignment main page a search function is included to search for a specific id number or group selection of resources by category.

+A SQL script has also been included in the app.data folder with some other bits that may be of use.

 Further developemnt:
 Add function to change/add connectionstring for each user.
 Or dbconn setup.